 Transcranial magnetic stimulation

 Transmeatal laser irradiation

-Cognitive Behavior Therapy (CBT) for the treatment of tinnitus related distress may be considered medically appropriate if ALL of the following apply:
+Treatment of tinnitus may be considered medically appropriate if ALL of the following apply:

 Tinnitus is persistent (6 months or more)

-Tinnitus is bothersome (causing distress, affected quality of life and/or functional health status)
+Tinnitus is bothersome (causing distress, affecting quality of life and/or functional health status)

 Any specific products referenced in this policy are just examples and are intended for illustrative purposes only.
 It is not intended to be a recommendation of one product over another, and is not intended to represent a complete listing of all products available.
 These examples are contained in the parenthetical e.g. statement.